This version of the platform is currently only available in Canada.

 To protect Fans from scalpers and corporate ticket scams, the following policies are currently in place regarding Host Public Events and their tickets:

-When a Public Event is created by a Host, after the first Live Industry Radio Band joins the 'Band Roster' (I.e., after a Band is accepted by the Host to play the event), the ticket prices and number of available tickets for the event can no longer be changed.
+When a Public Event is created by a Host, after the first Live Industry Radio Band joins the 'Band Roster' (i.e., after a Band is accepted by the Host to play the event), the ticket prices and number of available tickets for the event can no longer be changed.
 If you see Host Public Event tickets on sale on Live Industry Radio, there is at least one Live Industry Radio band booked to play the gig, and the ticket prices and the number of tickets available are final (cannot ever be changed).
 This is true of both Open and Closed Door events.
 Hosts need at least one Band on a Public Event's Band Roster before the Public Event can start selling tickets on this platform.
 If all bands are removed from an event by the Host or cancels from the event, the Host Public Event can no longer sell tickets.

 All Host Public Events must have controlled entrances in which tickets are scanned for entry.
 Allowing people to enter into a Host Public Event without a ticket is a violation of our Terms of Use, and warnings and penalties may apply.
 Even if the event is free, if the event is hosted through Live Industry Radio people must still pay the Ticket Surcharge amount (and the transaction fee and taxes) to get into the event.

 Fans can only purchase tickets once per event, with a maximum of 15 tickets per purchase, and credit cards can only be used once per event.
 While possibly inconvenient, this is how we discourage scalping.
-At major Live Industry Radio Network festivals and events (our own Host account), Fans receive one (1) token of appreciation if they can match their ticket with an ID at the entrance.
-This is also valid for everyone arriving in a group, and the person who bought the group's tickets is in the group, and can provide ID with the same name as on the tickets.
-Live Industry Radio Network events (our own Host account events only) featuring a (1) token of appreciation at the door for attendees with ID matching their ticket will be marked with a *FS* (F*** Scalpers) above the event name in the poster.
+Fans may receive a token of appreciation at major "Live Industry Radio Network" festivals and events (this is Live Industry Radio's Host account) for matching their ticket(s) with an ID at the entrance.
+This would also be valid for everyone arriving in a group, and the person who bought the group's tickets is in the group, with an ID with the same name as that on the tickets.

 Live Industry Radio is free to everybody, and you can stream as many songs as you like.
 However, some of us are pretty passionate about our music, and like to support our favorite musicians in any way possible.
 That is why we offer the option to Donate to your Subscribed Bands, which means for every song you listen to in your Playlist (which is composed of all your Subscribed Band’s music), you give the musicians who wrote the Song half a cent.
 This money goes directly to the musicians.
 The royalty system currently would give them 9 percent of a cent, so Donating represents over a 500 percent increase in income.
 Once you start Donating, we remove all ads from the site for you in appreciation!